- Publications and resources

 Go to top of page

-CASA is committed to respecting your right to privacy and protecting your personal information.
-We are bound by the Privacy Act 1988, and our staff are trained to respect your privacy in accordance with our standards, policies and procedures.
+We are committed to respecting your right to privacy and protecting your personal information.
+We are bound by the Privacy Act 1988 including the Australian Privacy Principles, and our staff are required to respect your privacy in accordance with our standards, policies and procedures.
+We collect information that is necessary and directly related to our functions or responsibilities.
+We may collect additional information in support of enhancing our interaction with you and to improve our services.

-By using our website, you consent to us using your information in accordance with this document.
+By using our website, you consent to us using your information in accordance with this statement.

-Each time you visit CASA’s website, our web server collects the following information:
+Each time you visit our website, the following information is collected:

 - your server address